 It turned out MakTime filed bankruptcy in 2012.
 Big shock for us.
 Today there is no more chronograph made on the grounds of Russia.

-We invite you to attend us along this path.
+If you like.
+Follow us along this path.